St John the Baptist's Church, Liverpool

 The Church of Saint John the Baptist is an active Anglican parish church in the Diocese of Liverpool and lies in the archdeaconry of Liverpool and the deanery of West Derby.

 It is situated on the corner of West Derby Road and Green Lane, in Tuebrook, Liverpool, England.
-It was built in the 1860s to a design by GF Botley and is Grade I listed, as a building of exceptional architectural interest.
+It was built in the 1860s to a design by George Frederick Bodley and is Grade I listed, as a building of exceptional architectural interest.

-The site also contains the Victorian vicarage and a mortuary house, also by Botley and both Grade II listed.
+The site also contains the Victorian vicarage and a mortuary house, also by Bodley and both Grade II listed.

 It is also the site of the Brockman Memorial Hall, an early venue of the Beatles.

 History

-The church was built between 1867 and 1870, its cost of £25,000, being totally met by the wife of Revd J. C. Reade.
+The church was built between 1867 and 1870, its cost of £25,000, being totally met by the wife of Revd J.C.
+Reade.
 The architect was George Frederick Bodley.
 The interior was redecorated in 1910 by Henry Hare to Bodley's design.
 This was restored in 1968–71 by Stephen Dykes Bower.

 There was controversy before the church was consecrated because Bodley intended to use an early 16th-century altarpiece from Antwerp which had carved tableaux of the Passion as the reredos.
 However the Bishop of Chester considered it to be too "Popish" and he refused to consecrate the church until it was removed.
 The altarpiece is now in St Michael's Church, Brighton.